• Room 02.004 - 18-20 College Green - Block 20

 I am Senior Lecturer in the School of Social Sciences, Education & Social Work.

 Much of my research is at the intersections of applied linguistics and higher education.
-I currently have active research interests in writing and literacy as a social practice, and contemporary digital literacy and epistemology.
+I currently have active research interests in writing and literacy as a social practice (more recently in the context of heritage and religion), and contemporary digital literacy and epistemology.

 Between 2021-23, I was a recipient of a Leverhulme Research Fellowship for a study called Literacy & Harmony: A Study of Sino-Muslim Heritage Literacy in China.
-This researched involved working with a team across the provinces of Ningxia, Shaanxi, Qinghai, Jilin, and Yunnan.
+This researched involved working with a team across various provinces in China.
 More on the project here.
+Following this, I won a British Academy grant to undertake a project on heritage literacy in Hong Kong SAR, and then a Leverhulme Research Project Grant 2025-27 for a wider study of heritage literacy across the Greater Bay Area.

-Prior work includes: The Epistemology of Deceit (2021) by Springer; a 2019 co-authored monograph Academics Writing: The Dynamics of Knowledge Creation; my 2017 monograph Assignments as Controversies (both published by Routledge/T&F); as well as various published research articles in these areas of interest.
+Other works include: Critical perspectives on Teaching in the Multilingual University (2024); The Epistemology of Deceit (2021); a 2019 co-authored monograph Academics Writing: The Dynamics of Knowledge Creation; my 2017 monograph Assignments as Controversies (both published by Routledge/T&F); as well as various published research articles in these areas of interest.

 Prior to joining Queen's University Belfast, I was a Senior Researcher on a 2 year ESRC project which investigated the changing nature of academic work, writing, and knowledge creation in English universities.